ekqt/speedBump/readme.md

 # Welcome to Speed Bump: A fast card drinking game!

 Click on **´Play Here´** to begin.
 All cards are automatically shuffled once.
-Players can call additional for shuffles or for a new deck if desired at any point.
+If desired, players can call for more shuffles or a new deck at any point.

 After each round, the remaining cards are left aside in an imaginary dump pile until a new deck is called.
-If a new deck isn't called by the player.
-The game will automatically create new deck endlessly.
+If a new deck isn't called by the player, the game will automatically create new deck over and over again.

 ## The Rules are Simple

 Get four cards and take your guesses.
 You lose, you drink.
-Win all rounds and all other players drink.
-Yes, you DON'T have do play drinking, this can be a normal card game for one (but where's the fun in that tho, right?).
+Win all rounds and everybody else drinks.
+Yes, you DON'T have do play drinking, this can be a normal card game (but where's the fun in that tho, right?).

 ## How to Play a Round
 The game deals cards to each player in rounds and he/she must...: